CodeAndPranks/CodeAndPranks.github.io/README.md

 https://codeandpranks.github.io/Tictactoe

 9.Tic,tac,toe VS PC who work for all.
-(Can you solve the same Js-challengs;
-Remove app.js,build a hunam vs phone with winn,draw,and hover-efect for boxHuman): https://codeandpranks.github.io/Tic-tac-toe-Human-Phone
+Se my result,and try if you handle the js-challengs;Remove app.js and make your app.js: build a human vs pc,winn & draw alert,winn-function,pc-move,and hover-efect for boxHuman): https://codeandpranks.github.io/Tic-tac-toe-Human-Phone

 10.Tic,tac,toe VS PC.Hover-effect only work on Linux due to browser-issue.